aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fillformat/_index.md

 ```

 Returns the gradient degree for the specified fill.
 Only applies for Excel 2007.

+**Remarks**

 Can only be a value from 0.0 (dark) through 1.0 (light).

 **Returns:**
 double